-While the I'm A Celebrity ...
-Get Me Out Of Here! celebrities are bedding down in Gwyrch Castle, you could be planning your own series of trials for next year!
+Were you inspired by the I'm A Celebrity ...
+Get Me Out Of Here! celebrities, bedding down in Gwrych Castle?
+Get planning for your own series of trials for next year!
 Have a look at the options below, and see if you can crown yourself Queen or King of 2021!

 The 'nap while hanging off a cliff' trial